Extract from the History of Amity Lodge No.283 1791 to 1920 compiled by Bro R.V.S.Houghton, PM, PPGSD East Lancs.

 From the Lodge archives

 We do not know when Bro Bullock was "called up" or even if he volunteered to serve, but from the speed of getting him through to the Degree of a Master Mason, it would suggests that it was probably imminent.
-There is a mention of him in 1914 and 1918 on the Forces-War-Records website.

 The confusion over his resting place could be that during the chaos of War those fallen soldiers very often remained on the Battlefield and were buried where they fell, or sometimes buried in a burial plot nearby.
 They would have been transferred and re-interred later in an Official Military Cemetery.
 However, what ever the confusion, the Commonwealth War Grave Commission do have his final resting place listed.
 RIP